 Don’t aim for complete certainty

 When challenging your faulty beliefs, you often can’t say things for certain.
-Perhaps you can’t say for SURE that you can do things normally while being consciousness of some sensation, but that’s ok; you can say it makes sense that it shouldn’t cause me any major problems.
+Perhaps you can’t say for SURE that you can do things normally while being consciousness of some sensation, but that’s okay; you can say it makes sense that it shouldn’t cause me any major problems.
 Then you go out and live life, and the proof will you be in doing things properly.
 My point is that don’t get caught up trying to prove beliefs for sure.
 One of the issues people with OCD have is they often want complete certainty, which unfortunately isn’t possible a lot of the time.
 Sometimes you just have to say ‘I don’t know for sure, but this seems like it should be the case’.

 Exercise 1: Challenge your beliefs – Using the table provided above, challenge your own beliefs you’ve built up surrounding consciousness of bodily processes.
 Being able to break down your own beliefs is such an important skill in dealing with anxiety.
 It can be difficult when you’ve had them for a long time.
 And there’s usually multiple faulty beliefs, working in a chain.
 Break it all down, and question each one.
 If you do this properly, you should be able to come to the conclusion that there isn’t a whole lot to be feared by having the consciousness of a sensation in of itself.
 However it doesn’t mean much (or any) of your anxiety will be gone; this is just the first step..
-Feel free to post these or any questions in the comments section below, and I’ll respond.
+Feel free to post these or any questions in the comments section below.